Dias2019/Assessment-by-GBAAIA/README.md

 This repo provides a reimplementation of Facial Expression Recognition model discovered by Kandeel et.al.

 You could find an original paper via [this link](https://ieeexplore.ieee.org/document/9385739).

+---

+- *model* script provides reimplementation of both models mentioned in the paper.
+- data script gives data preprocessing and augmentation techniques used by the paper's authors.